archatelain/code-for-eco-532/poly.md

-# Code for Econometrics 101
+# A Gentle Introduction to Working with Data

 ## Introduction